 It is important to understand that the ADA differentiates a therapy dog from a service dog.
 The purpose of a therapy dog is to provide comfort, affection, and love to its owner if the owner has a mental disability.
 However, therapy dogs do not have to be trained.
 As a result, therapy dogs are not protected under the ADA or the Federal Housing Act (FHA).

-Difference Between Guide Dogs and Service Dogs
+Learn About the Difference Between Guide Dogs and Service Dogs

 Some states differentiate between several types of service animals and require certain animals to have professional training.
 For example, New Jersey defines a guide dog as any dog that is individually trained to serve a person who is deaf, hard of hearing, blind or visually impaired.